Warrior Care Network FAQs

 The Warrior Care Network treatment model delivers a year’s worth of mental health care during a 2-3-week intensive outpatient program that integrates evidence-based treatments with complementary alternative therapies.
-This unique veteran-centric approach increases access to treatment and improves outcomes for warriors living with PTSD, TBI, and related conditions.
+Participants and their families receive first-class treatment tailored specifically to their needs and individualized care to support their journey.
+This unique veteran-centric approach increases access to treatment and improves quality of life for warriors living with PTSD, TBI, and related conditions.

 Warrior Care Network Treatment Centers:

-- Massachusetts General Hospital – Home Base Program (Boston)
+- Massachusetts General Hospital – Home Base, Veteran and Family Care (Boston, MA)

-- Rush University Medical Center – Road Home Program (Chicago)
+- Rush University Medical Center – Road Home Program (Chicago, IL)

-- UCLA Health – Operation Mend Program (Los Angeles)
+- UCLA Health – Operation Mend Program (Los Angeles, CA)

 - Service member or veteran who served/deployed after September 11, 2001

-- For IOP (Intensive Outpatient Program) participants, able to travel and attend the program for at least two weeks
+- Can travel and attend the program for at least two weeks.

 - All costs related to treatment are covered by the Warrior Care Network.

-- Warrior Care Network is not for warriors who have been hospitalized in the last 30 days
+- Have not been hospitalized in the last 30 days.

-- Warrior Care Network is not for warriors who are active substance abusers – where applicable, participants must have the ability to reduce alcohol and/or drug use to engage in treatment, with commitment to abstinence while in program
+- Who need a clinical detox from substances – where applicable, WCN participants must have the ability to safely reduce alcohol and/or drug use to engage in treatment, with a commitment to abstinence while in the program.
+AMC treatment teams are available to support warriors to adhere to achieving abstinence.

 - Family participation opportunities vary based on location and program.
-We understand that family members, caregivers, and companions are a big part of the healing process.
+We understand that family members, caregivers, and companions are a big part pf the healing process and are encouraged to participate.

 - Comprehensive medical review and evaluation